elotroalex/caridischo2024/_caridischo/cds70.md

 blurb_orig: Stories of Environmental Justice
 blurb_en: 'Climates of Inequality is a participatory public memory project created by students, educators, and community leaders in over 20 cities across the US and around the world.
-Local teams work together to activate the histories of “frontline”
+Local teams work together to activate the histories of &quot;frontline&quot;
   communities: those who have contributed the least to the climate crisis but bear its heaviest burdens.
 Their multi-media portraits expose the roots of current environmental injustice, and share generations of frontline communities’ strategies for resistance,